andyly25/FullStack/Unit1_HtmlAndCssStructStyle/README.md

 # Notes
 These will be notes for Unit 1.
 HTML and CSS: Structure and style
+Also note, most of the link for css will reference the generic main.css, so change accordingly or just go to the repl.it site provided at the top

 ## Lesson 1: Frontend first steps
 - simple intro on HTML: Hyper Text markup language